-Several types of ice packs cater to the specific requirements of physical therapy.
+Several types of ice packs cater to the specific needs of physical therapy.
 These include:

 -